Parish Office: 0191-5160135

 Dick Bradshaw, Team Rector

 With 3 churches in our Parish there's sure to be a service that meets your needs - whether you're an early riser or prefer a lie in so check out our Sunday service times.
+Services are temporarily suspended but visit our Services page for information on how you can worship at home.

 Find out what events and activities are happening this week in our Parish.
 You can also check out our Facebook pages which are updated regularly by visiting facebook: Parish of Monkwearmouth: St Andrew's, St Peter's & All Saints.